Daniel Barenboim: Biography

 In 1952, Barenboim's family moved to Israel.
 Two years later, in the summer of 1954, his parents took him to Salzburg to take part in Igor Markevitch's conducting classes.
 During that summer he also met and played for Wilhelm Furtwängler, who has remained a central musical influence and ideal for Barenboim.
 Furtwängler called the young Barenboim a "phenomenon" and invited him to perform the Beethoven First Piano Concerto with the Berlin Philharmonic, but Barenboim's father considered it too soon after the Second World War for a Jewish boy to go to Germany.
-In 1955 Barenboim studied harmony and composition with Nadia Boulanger in Paris.
+He attended Tichon Hadash high school in Tel Aviv.
+In 1955, Barenboim studied harmony and composition with Nadia Boulanger in Paris.